Job Scheduling

 Round robin scheduling

 Round robin scheduling is designed for time-sharing systems.
 It’s a preemptive scheduler based on the clock and is often called a time-slicing scheduler.
 Whenever a periodic clock interval occurs, the scheduler moves a currently processing job to the ready queue.
-It takes the next job in the queue for processing on a first-come, first-serve basis.
+It takes the next job in the queue for processing on a first-come, first-served basis.
+Deciding on a time quantum or a time slice is tricky in this scheduling algorithm.
+If the time slice is short, small jobs get processed faster.

-Below are some advantages and disadvantages of round-robin scheduling.
+Advantages and disadvantages of round-robin scheduling:

 • Advantages: Provides fair treatment to all processes, and the processor overhead is low.